viamrobotics/docs/docs/components/servo/fake.md

 # SME: Rand
 ---

-You can use a `fake` servo to test implementing a servo component on your machine without any physical hardware.
+Configure a `fake` servo to test implementing a servo component on your machine without any physical hardware.

-Configure a `fake` servo as follows:

 {{< tabs name="Configure a Fake Servo" >}}
 {{% tab name="Config Builder" %}}